ElizabethKopacheva/CET-W2V/README.md

-# Supplementary R script for Users’ polarisation in dynamic discussion networks: the caseof immigration crisis in Sweden
+# Supplementary R script for Users’ polarisation in dynamic discussion networks: the case of immigration crisis in Sweden